 Call us during store hours: 801-999-8548

-Watch your child’s spirit soar as they connect with the outdoors during our 4-day nature-based summer camp.
-Available as either half- or full-day sessions, your child will learn “Earth Smarts” - similar to book smarts, or street smarts, but with a focus on engaging with the natural world through a lens of curiosity, playfulness, and respect.
-On a given day, your child may forage for rose hips at the creek, bond with the horses, walk the spiral with intention, learn how to make sun tea, pick wildflowers for their own floral arrangement, or any other number of hands-on, nature-based activities.
+Watch your child’s spirit soar as they connect with the outdoors during one of our focused Earth Smarts workshops.
+Available as 90-minute workshops, your child will learn “Earth Smarts” - similar to book smarts, or street smarts, but with a focus on engaging with the natural world through a lens of curiosity, playfulness, and respect.
+Depending on your child's interests, sign them up for the workshops that will excite them: they may forage for rose hips at the creek, bond with the horses, parcipate in a foraged art class, learn how to make sun tea, pick wildflowers for their own floral arrangement, or any other number of hands-on, nature-based activities.

 Stay tuned for 2023 dates.